sophgo/tpu-mlir/docs/quick_start/source_en/06_tflite.rst

 Install tpu_mlir
 ------------------

+Go to the Docker container and execute the following command to install tpu_mlir:

 .. code-block:: shell

    $ pip install tpu_mlir[tensorflow]
+   # or
+   $ pip install tpu_mlir-*-py3-none-any.whl[tensorflow]

 Prepare working directory
 -------------------------

+.. include:: get_resource.rst

 Create a ``mobilebert_tf`` directory, note that it is the same level as tpu-mlir, and put the test image file into the ``mobilebert_tf`` directory.